 Are you willing to go on a more economical style catamaran trip?
 Or are you expecting luxury?
 Willing to share a cabin with a stranger/strangers?
 How many days?
 Which islands and locations do you want to visit?
-These preferences will of course make a big difference in what kind of price you’ll pay.
+These preferences will, of course, make a big difference in what kind of price you’ll pay.
 I’m not fussed about much.
-We opted for a catamaran that could only take up to 16 passengers (small group is more my style anyways).
+We opted for a catamaran that could only take up to 16 passengers (a small group is more my style anyway).
 We didn’t even ask if we would be sharing a cabin with anyone else because quite frankly, we didn’t come to the Galapagos to sleep in solitude- we came for the wildlife and the unusual landscapes.
 We did end up with our own cabin that had a private toilet/shower and air conditioning.

-June to September and Christmas/New Years (late December and Early January) are the peak seasons.
-The benefit is that there are tons of ships, yachts and catamarans leaving daily, but prices tend to be a little higher.
+June to September and Christmas/New Year (late December and early January) are the peak seasons.
+The benefit is that there are tons of ships, yachts, and catamarans leaving daily, but prices tend to be a little higher.
 June to September is officially the dry and cool season and the best time for wildlife viewing.
 December to June is the wet season so more showers and warmer temperatures can be expected, but this is when the landscapes are most lush.
-My best friend’s parent spent 3 weeks in the Galapagos in February 2016 and scored an amazingly cheap deal on a last minute cruise seeing that it’s the rainy off season and that they had tons of time to play with.
+My best friend’s parents spent 3 weeks in the Galapagos in February 2016 and scored an amazingly cheap deal on a last-minute cruise seeing that it’s the rainy offseason and that they had tons of time to play with.

 Yup, bring your own booze! (or soft drinks if you enjoy them).
-On our catamaran a beer or glass of wine would set you back $3 a piece and a 8oz bottle Coke, Fanta or Sprite $1.50 each, which isn’t astronomical, but it adds up if you’re a drinker.
+On our catamaran, a beer or glass of wine would set you back $3 apiece and an 8oz bottle Coke, Fanta, or Sprite $1.50 each, which isn’t astronomical, but it adds up if you’re a drinker.

 Don’t forget to tip the crew!